nymtech/nym/demos/rust-cosmos-broadcaster/README.md

 * sign a cosmos tx (simple token transfer) offline
 * broadcast this tx from a service on the other side of the mixnet

 For the moment the fact its a token transfer is hardcoded, but this was just due to time constraints.
-I plan to continue building this out into a multi-functional wrapper allowing for queries, custom txs, wasm contract interaction, etc.
+This could be built out to allow for queries, custom txs, wasm contract interaction, etc.

 Built using:
 * rust sdk